mgeisler/textwrap/README.md

 textwrap = "0.12"
 ```

-This gives you the text wrapping without of the optional features
+This gives you the text wrapping without of the optional Cargo
-listed next.
+features listed next.

 ### `hyphenation`